 On October 6th, I returned from our most recent medical mission to the Dominican Republic.
 The medical missions are an outreach intended to bring the art and science of care practiced here at home, to the Bonao region in the central highlands of the Dominican Republic.
 By providing outstanding care, at no cost to the patients we are able to make a real difference in the lives of the people of Bonao.

-The medical missions involve a medical team from Princeton Brain and Spine traveling to the Dominican Republic a few times a year to provide expert diagnostics and care to children in remote parts of the Republic.
+The medical missions involve a medical team from Princeton Brain, Spine and Sports Medicine traveling to the Dominican Republic a few times a year to provide expert diagnostics and care to children in remote parts of the Republic.
 Our medical team consists of Dr. Shah, myself, and Dan Suarez, (president of Optec USA) who provides all of the back braces for the children free of charge.

 During this mission, I traveled to meet with David Luther, Executive Director of IDDI and Liliada Rocha who is Director of Hospital Relations.
 This was an opportunity to update them on our progress to date.
 Our mission has seen over 150 patients since inception.
 At least 25 of those patients have been referred for physical therapies and diagnostic imaging in Bonao.
 All the associated costs are borne by the Dr. Nirav Shah and Neha Shah Family Medical Mission.